kreslotim/Wall-SLAM/README.md

     • 0.9 References . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 10

 ## 0.1 Description of the project and overview
+Wall-SLAM is a project that we have elaborated within the course CS-358 Making Intelligent Things, under the direction Prof. Koch, and under the supervision of Federico Stella and Anirudhh Ramesh.

+It is recommended to read our [project proposal](https://github.com/kreslotim/Wall-SLAM/blob/main/proposal/proposal.md), before diving into the description.

 Our project involves building a robot that will perform Simultaneous Localization and Mapping (SLAM).
 SLAM is a crucial technology for robotic systems that need to move in dynamic and unknown environments.
 Robots equipped with SLAM can map and navigate their surroundings